Nutrition - The Fundamentals of Eating Right

 On average, when people stop exercising and no longer care about what they eat, they can gain five to ten pounds a year.
 That is why in five short years, people step on a scale and cannot believe they are nearly FIFTY pounds overweight.
 Weight has a way of sneaking up on you over time.
 You do not get overweight overnight and you do not lose the weight overnight either.
 Both take time, but fortunately losing weight can be faster if you follow a strict nutritional and exercise plan.
 Both take only minutes a day.

-Here are a few eating tips and some ideas on quick exercises routines to try when time is limited:
+Here are a few eating tips TO LOSE FAT and some ideas on quick exercises routines to try when time is limited:

 1) Lay off the fast food – Before you go on a trip or a long day at work, try to eat before you leave and pack a lunch.
 Foods high in protein mixed with a natural carbohydrate are great energy meals.
 Try a lean turkey or chicken sandwich with vegetables like lettuce and tomato.
-Watch out for the mayo – too many calories and fat grams.
-Try mustard instead.
+Try mustard and limit mayo for reduced calories.
 Fruits are great quick snacks too.
 Try apples, oranges, bananas for natural sources of energy.
 For more ideas see www.stewsmith.com/linkpages/dietplan.htm

 2) Wake up and burn some calories – As busy days pile up with more and more obligations, the scheduled 5:00pm workout can easily get bumped!
 Make thirty minutes of exercise fit into your mornings and do some type of workout.